kontena/kontena/docs/getting-started/quick-start.md

 ## Step 2.
 Register Personal User Account

-With Kontena, all users are required to have personal user account.
+With Kontena, all users are required to have a personal user account.
 Kontena is using user accounts to enforce access control and to generate audit trail logs from user actions.
 Create your own personal user account (if not created already).
+You can register an account at [Kontena Cloud](https://cloud.kontena.io/).

+By default, user authentication is made against Kontena's public authentication service.
+It is also possible for you to host your own authentication service or use a 3rd party oauth2 provider.

+You can read more about the authentication and configuring authentication providers in the [Authentication](../using-kontena/authentication.md) documentation.

+To authenticate your CLI to Kontena Cloud use the command:

 ```
-$ kontena register
+$ kontena cloud login
 ```

-By default, user authentication is made against Kontena's public authentication service.
-It is also possible for you to host your own authentication service.
-In this case, the registration is optional.

 ## Step 3.
 Install Kontena Master